gc3-uzh-ch/gridka-school/tutorial/tutorial.rst

 ``nova-network`` configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Please note that nova-network service will use the same user and mysql
+Please note that nova-network service will use the same user and MySQL
 database we used for the ``api-node`` node, and since the old
 ``nova-network`` service does not have any specific API we don't have
 to create a keystone service and endpoint for it.